What are you trying to accomplish with your About Page?

 Is this a business that has succeeded with top-level clients?

-Is this site’s purpose something I resonate with?
+Does this site’s purpose resonate with me?

 The About Page will be your first real introduction to incoming visitors.

-Your content is like a screening process, where visitors decide if they are even interested in getting to know you, but once they’ve clicked on your About Page, they’ve decided they’d like to meet you and see what you’re all about.
+Your content is like a screening process, where visitors decide if they are even interested in getting to know you.
+But once they’ve clicked on your About Page, they’ve decided they’d like to meet you and see what you’re all about.

 What will they find?